Hyperinflation in Zimbabwe: Redenomination

 At independence in 1980, the Zimbabwean dollar became the common currency.
 Originally, the paper notes were in denominations of ±2, 5, 10 and 20, and coins in denominations of 1, 5, 10, 20, 50 cents and ±1.
-As larger bills were needed to pay for menial amounts, the Reserve Bank of Zimbabwe planned to print and circulate denominations of up to ±10, 20, 50, and 100 trillion.
-Announcements of new denominations were increasingly frequent; the ±200000000 bill was announced just days after the printing of the ±100000000 bills.
+As larger banknotes were needed to pay for menial amounts, the Reserve Bank of Zimbabwe planned to print and circulate denominations of up to ±10, 20, 50, and 100 trillion.
+Announcements of new denominations were increasingly frequent; the ±200000000 note was announced just days after the printing of the ±100000000 notes.

 The government did not attempt to fight inflation with fiscal and monetary policy.
 By 2003, there were growing shortages.
-In 2006, before hyperinflation reached its peak, the bank announced it would print larger bills to buy foreign currencies.
+In 2006, before hyperinflation reached its peak, the bank announced it would print larger notes to buy foreign currencies.
 The Reserve Bank printed ±21 trillion dollars to pay off debts owed to the International Monetary Fund.

 On three occasions, the Reserve Bank of Zimbabwe redenominated its currency.
 First, in August 2006, the Reserve Bank recalled notes in exchange for new notes with three zeros slashed from the currency.
 In July 2008, the governor of the Reserve Bank of Zimbabwe, Gideon Gono, announced a new Zimbabwean dollar, this time with 10 zeros removed.
 The ±10 billion would be redenominated to be ±1.
 This move was not just to slow inflation but also to make computations more manageable.

 A third redenomination, producing the "fourth Zimbabwe dollar", occurred in February 2009, and dropped 12 more zeros from the currency.
 It was thus worth 10 trillion trillion original dollars, as the three redenominations together reduced the value of an original dollar by 10^{3} × 10^{10} × 10^{12} = 10^{25}.
 Computers could not handle the amount of zeros such that other forms of money had to be used to act as normal money (bearer's cheques).
 Banks had to input a lesser amount on the deposit or withdrawal slip then would put a covering statement, such as "multiply by 1000000 or add 10 zeros to your amount to get the real value".
 The same was true for businesses as well and all traders.